swaptacular/swpt_accounts/protocol.rst

 to eventually transfer it from sender's account to recipient's account.

+debtor_id : int64
+   The ID of the debtor.

+creditor_id : int64
+   Along with ``debtor_id``, identifies the sender's account.

 coordinator_type : string
    Indicates the subsystem which sent this message.
 MUST be between 1 and 30 symbols, ASCII only.